nim-lang/nimble/readme.markdown

 ### nimble sync

 The `nimble sync` command will synchronize develop mode dependencies with the content of the lock file.
-If the specified in the lock file revision is not found locally tries to fetch it from the configured remotes.
-If it is present on multiple branches tries to stay on the current one and if cannot prefers local branches rather than remote-tracking ones.
-If found on more than one branch gives the user a choice whether to switch.
+If the revision specified in the lock file is not found locally, it tries to fetch it from the configured remotes.
+If it is present on multiple branches, it tries to stay on the current one, and if can't, it prefers local branches rather than remote-tracking ones.
+If found on more than one branch, it gives the user a choice whether to switch.

 Sync operation will also download non-develop mode dependencies versions described in the lock file if they are not already present in the Nimble cache.

-If the `-l, --list-only` option is given then the command only lists development mode dependencies which working copies are out of sync without actually syncing them and without downloading missing non-develop mode dependencies.
+If the `-l, --list-only` option is given then the command only lists development mode dependencies whose working copies are out of sync, without actually syncing them and without downloading missing non-develop mode dependencies.